-Microsoft Edge’s new feature vertical tabs almost made me switch to Edge.
+Microsoft Edge’s new feature of vertical tabs almost made me switch to Edge.
 It makes better use of my 16:9 desktop display.
 It’s also refreshing to use a new layout after years of using the same tabs arranged at the top.
 But switching everything to a new browser is something I am not looking for.
 So I have decided to bring the vertical tabs feature to the browsers I normally use.
 If you don’t want to switch from Chrome or Firefox either, then here’s how you can get vertical tabs on Chrome and Firefox.

 How to Get Vertical Tabs in Chrome

 There are multiple ways to get vertical tabs in Chrome using extensions like Sidewise Tree Style Tabs, Tab Tree, Tab Manager Plus, etc. But most of them have a really bad UI or confusing layout to navigate.
-After trying several extensions, these are the ones that we recommend to get vertical tabs in Chrome browser.
+After trying several extensions, these are the ones that we recommend to get vertical tabs in the Chrome browser.

 1. Vertical Tabs by Michael